-During the Colonial Era, America was home to Spanish, French, Dutch, and British settlers, all of whom incorporated the motifs and methods of their homeland into their architecture.
-Though many styles are still popular in certain parts of the U.S., the standard British Colonial style has reigned supreme since the late 17th century and has become the basis of many Colonial-influenced popular home styles, like the Cape Cod and Saltbox styles.
+During the Colonial Era, America was home to Spanish, French, Dutch, and British colonists, all of whom incorporated the motifs and methods of their homeland into their architecture.
+Though many styles are still popular in certain parts of the U.S., the standard British Colonial style has become the basis of many Colonial-influenced popular home styles, like the Cape Cod and Saltbox styles.

-Like many homes from this era, Colonial houses have adapted and changed over the years to suit the average American lifestyle.
+Like many homes from this era, Colonial houses have adapted and changed over the years.
 The first designs began with two simple rooms—one downstairs, one up—that always had a central fireplace to keep the home warm during harsh winters before the invention of electricity.
-Early homes were typically built in a simplified British Colonial style, as settlers built with the architectural layouts they were familiar with.
+Early homes were typically built in a simplified British Colonial style, as colonists built with the architectural layouts they were familiar with.

-This revival is commonly credited to the Philadelphia Centennial of 1876—the first World's Fair to be held in America, celebrating the 100-year anniversary of the signing of the Declaration of Independence—which reminded Americans of their country's architectural roots.
-The Colonial Revival style remained popular until the mid-1900s.
+This revival is commonly credited to the Philadelphia Centennial of 1876—the first World's Fair to be held in America, celebrating the 100-year anniversary of the signing of the Declaration of Independence.

 If you were to purchase a newly-constructed Colonial home in America today, it's likely to be designed in the New Traditional style.
 With modern influences, these homes often feature open-concept layouts with large primary bedrooms, on-suite bathrooms, and roomy kitchen and living spaces.